 Example and notes

-Sell shares for 200,000 dollars that cost 150,000, and the 50,000 gain is fully exempt — net gain 50,000.
-Sell a property bought 18 months earlier and an 8 percent SSD applies on the sale price even though there is no capital gains tax on the underlying profit.
+Sell shares for SGD 200,000 that cost SGD 150,000 as a long-term investor, and the SGD 50,000 gain is fully exempt — net gain SGD 50,000.
+Sell a residential property bought 18 months earlier for SGD 1,000,000 at SGD 1,100,000, and an 8 percent SSD applies: SGD 88,000, reducing the net gain to SGD 12,000 before agent fees and legal costs.

 The line between investing and trading is a matter of fact and IRAS judgement, not a fixed rule, so the trading flag here is guidance rather than a determination.
 For anything material, confirm your position with IRAS or a qualified tax adviser.